fluid-project/handbook.floeproject.org/src/documents/Techniques.md

 An inclusive learning experience is one that matches the needs of the individual learner.
 Some of the needs that can affect learning include:

 * sensory, motor, cognitive, emotional and social constraints;
-* individual learning styles and approaches;
+* individual learning preferences and approaches;
 * linguistic or cultural preferences;
 * technical, financial or environmental constraints.